petrvitula/USBRelayController/README.md

 # USBRelayController
-GUIi program to control lights and turn on sirens in a squash hall in a local town
+GUI program to control lights and turn on sirens in a squash hall in a local town C++ & Python was used.
+It has more gerenal C++ gui, and python GUI made directly for my customer.